Lana Turner is a Technicolor Goddess, Marries Husband No. 3, & Gene Kelly Sings in the Rain. It's 1948's The Three Musketeers.

-At one point in the film, Cardinal Richelieu asked Lady de Winter,
+At one point in the film, Cardinal Richelieu asks Lady de Winter:

 “Can there be anybody more trustworthy, milady, than an ambitious woman of fashion…?”

-As I mentioned above, the great Walter Plunkett, the renowned costumer responsible for the showstopping wardrobes of such classic films as Gone with the Wind (1939) and Seven Brides for Seven Brothers (1954), lavishly costumed Lana in gorgeous jewel tones in The Three Musketeers.
-Delicate gems were even woven through Lana’s hair to further add pops of color, and show Lana’s beauty to full Technicolor advantage.
+Walter Plunkett, the renowned costumer responsible for the showstopping wardrobes in such classics as Gone with the Wind (1939) and Seven Brides for Seven Brothers (1954), lavishly costumed Lana in gorgeous jewel tones for The Three Musketeers.
+Delicate gems were even woven through Lana’s hair to add further pops of color, and show Lana’s beauty to full Technicolor advantage.

-Lana’s make-up man, Del Armstong, also happened to be one of her dearest friends, and the two of them had a blast experimenting with makeup for the Technicolor lens.
-Lady de Winter was to have a beauty mark near her chin, and if you watch closely, you’ll see that beauty mark change places on Lana’s face throughout the film!
+Lana’s make-up man, Del Armstong, was also one of her dearest friends.
+The two enjoyed experimenting with makeup for the Technicolor lens.
+Lady de Winter was to have a beauty mark near her chin, and if you watch closely, you’ll see that beauty mark change places on Lana’s face throughout the film.
 Del and Lana even played around with different beauty mark shapes, from moons to hearts and stars.
 Lana said in her autobiography [aff. link] that she lamented for

 “The poor script girl.
 She had to make sure the details were the same in every shot.
 I know we drove her crazy.”